 If your dog has displayed any of the symptoms mentioned above, the first thing you need to do is consult your local vet.
 They will be able to diagnose hypocalcemia and then advise you on how calcium gluconate will be administered and in what quantities.

-Your dog will likely start on an injected form of calcium gluconate, usually administered by your vet to begin with.
+Your dog will likely start on an injected form of calcium gluconate, usually administered by your vet, to begin with.
 Once your dog’s symptoms have started to decrease, your vet will likely suggest changing to an oral form of calcium gluconate.
 You will be advised to supplement your dog’s meals with the tablets each day.
-The tablets can be purchased with ease from a range of stores and online retailers.
+The tablets can be purchased with ease from a range of stores or from the vet directly.